hertie-data-science-lab/ds01-infra/TODO/_TODO.md

     - in general, work out what python libs to include as standard
 - [x] if users try to create an image/container / run a container beyond their limits (in `ds01-infra/config/resource-limits.yaml`), within the wizard there's a graceful error message to explain what they did wrong and they are unable to progress / redirected back so they can change their settings
 - [x] maybe just have this defult to no libraries installed?
 I'm not really sure how this works once a container is up and running how easy/hard it is to install packages... does it need to be pre-installed, or can you dynanmically add to them.
+- [x] updated to consistent multi-line formatting of packages, w/ deparation of system, core python, use-case python, custom additional
 - [ ] add in hugging face image (that uses hugging face rather than pytorch?)
+- [ ] review which libs are preinstalled
+    - [ ] add torch & pytorth etc into the preinstalled libs for pytorch framework???
+Surely they should already be there, or are they there underthe hood somehow from the AIME base image?
+    - [ ] also maybe make custom (i.e. no default packages / frameworks) more prominent / the default?
+- [ ] fixed 'image create failed' bug
+- [ ] maybe separate out image create from docker file create -> at least have the option to just create the dockerfile without the image

 ### Image list
-- [ ] update based on naming changes in image create
+- [x] update based on naming changes in image create

 ### Image Update
+- [x]add aesthetic entry banner at top
+- [x] BUG: when listing all available images, it's buggy. `image list` command gets this right, so call directly there!
-- [ ] BUG: either the currently installed packages list is not up to date, or it's not able to add new packages correctly, or both.
+- [x] BUG: either the currently installed packages list is not up to date, or it's not able to add new packages correctly, or both.
 All my images have the same 4 "Current Python packages" listed, then whwenever you try to add more python packages, it says it's already in the dockerfile, no matter "which package.
+Take the same package reading logic as in `image create`
--  [ ] BUG: the option 4: "  4) Edit Dockerfile directly (advanced)" -> `/usr/local/bin/image-update: line 300: vim: command not found`
+-  [x] BUG: the option 4: "  4) Edit Dockerfile directly (advanced)" -> `/usr/local/bin/image-update: line 300: vim: command not found`
-- [ ] BUG: when listing all images, it lists a lot of them, not just the user created ones. `image list` command gets this right, so call directly there!
+- [x] BUG: it's not refreshing / listing / adding pkgs correctly.
+E.g. with `test-datasciencelab` I'm adding torch, but then it doesn't show up when it prints the Current python packages.
+It also let's me add it multiple times (whereas it SHOULD) give a notification saying that that package is already in the image (and gracefully direct me to readding more)
+- [ ] nice to have: the `image list` call is directly edited before output so that it forms a selection screen, rather than being printed, then a duplicate selection screen below.
+- [ ] DO: CHECK WORKS WITH NICE FORMAT AFTER NEW IMAGE

+### Image delete
+- [ ] accept multiple image names as arguments -> will delete in bulk
+- [ ] the GUI after providing no image names -> only see users own images (take the same logic as image-list; perhaps most efficient to call image-list directly)
+- [ ]

+### Image miscellaneous
+- [ ] distinguish between image vs dockerfile appropriately
+    - e.g. currently there's a dir created called /home/<user-name>/docker-images/ -> this should in fact use a directory like /home/<user-name>/my-project/dockerfiles/, so it is stored within the project.
+You can see how project directories are currently structured from using the `project init` command -> figure out how best to store dockerfiles with this in mind.
+    - in the GUIs and explanatory content of all my commands I'm not sure I appropriately use dockerfile vs image correctly.
+Go through it all and make sure it is correctly distinguished between.

 ### Container Create
 - [x] BUG: `✗ mlc-create-wrapper not found at: /usr/local/docker/mlc-create-wrapper.sh